AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

     memory: empty,
 }
 ```
 > Note: the sub-context machine state's `*GasLeft` is initialized based on the call instruction's `gasOffset` argument.
 The caller allocates some amount of L1, L2, and DA gas to the nested call.
 It does so using the instruction's `gasOffset` argument.
-In particular, prior to the message call instruction, the caller populates `M[gasOffset]` with the sub-context's initial `l1GasLeft`.
+In particular, prior to the contract call instruction, the caller populates `M[gasOffset]` with the sub-context's initial `l1GasLeft`.
 Likewise it populates `M[gasOffset+1]` with `l2GasLeft` and `M[gasOffset+2]` with `daGasLeft`.

-> Note: recall that `INITIAL_MESSAGE_CALL_RESULTS` is the same initial value used during [context initialization for a public execution request's initial message call](#context-initialization-for-initial-call).
+> Note: recall that `INITIAL_MESSAGE_CALL_RESULTS` is the same initial value used during [context initialization for a public execution request's initial contract call](#context-initialization-for-initial-call).
 > `STATICCALL_OP` and `DELEGATECALL_OP` refer to the 8-bit opcode values for the `STATICCALL` and `DELEGATECALL` instructions respectively.

 ### Updating the calling context after nested call halts

-When a message call's execution encounters an instruction that itself triggers a message call, the nested call executes until it reaches a halt.
-At that point, control returns to the caller, and the calling context is updated based on the sub-context and the message call instruction's transition function.
+When a contract call's execution encounters an instruction that itself triggers a contract call, the nested call executes until it reaches a halt.
+At that point, control returns to the caller, and the calling context is updated based on the sub-context and the contract call instruction's transition function.
 The components of that transition function are defined below.

 The success or failure of the nested call is captured into memory at the offset specified by the call instruction's `successOffset` input: